 What is the One Percent Rule?

-When evaluating a property (whether it’s inherited or not) as an investment property, the one percent rule is a good place to start.
+When evaluating a property (whether it’s inherited or not) as a rental property, the one percent rule is a good place to start.
 The 1% rule is when the property produces 1% of the purchase price of the home in rental income each month.
 This rule becomes less applicable as the property value increases past $500k.

-If the property is not hitting the 1% rule then it’s typically not a property that is producing true rental income each month after you account for property management, all expenses, repairs, and general maintenance.
-You shouldn’t plan for appreciation when running the numbers on an investment property, and that’s why this 1% rule is so important.
+If the property is not hitting the 1% rule then it’s typically not a property that is producing true rental income each month after you account for property management, all expenses, repairs, vacancies, and general maintenance.
+You shouldn’t plan for appreciation when running the numbers on a rental property, and that’s why this 1% rule is so important.

 How To Calculate Rental Income

 Does the value you are left with follow the one percent rule?
-If so, renting an inherited property could be a worthwhile investment if you’re willing to take on the responsibility.
+If so, renting could be a worthwhile investment if you’re willing to take on the responsibility of a rental property.

 Other Considerations for Renting an Inherited Property

-If you’re an out of state inheritor the property management and maintenance costs are likely to increase as a property management company is necessary– this exact cost of the property management firm needs to be accounted for when running the numbers on the inherited property.
+If you’re an out of state inheritor the property management and maintenance costs are likely to increase as a property manager is necessary– the exact cost of the property manager needs to be accounted for when running the numbers on the rental property.
 Expensive repairs also need to be factored into the calculations, as the inherited home cannot be inhabited until it is in a rentable condition.

 On the other hand, if your inherited house is in a vacation destination or metropolitan area with high demand, you can expect a lower vacancy rate and higher rent (although you should still be conservative when doing initial calculations).
 Inheriting a property in a high demand location unlocks the potential to successfully market on vacation rental platforms such as AirBnb rather than just getting long-term tenants into the home.

-A final consideration for renting an inherited property includes the sentimental attachment to the home.
-If you are interested in taking care of the home and having tenants, renting will allow you to keep the home while providing financial benefit.
+A final consideration for a rental property includes the sentimental attachment to the home (especially if it’s a family home).
+If you are interested in taking care of the family home and having tenants, renting will allow you to keep the home while providing financial benefit.

 Should I Sell an Inherited Property?